 - 1. Only students, graduates and employees of the Marion County School of Practical Nursing have access to the student record.
 Students must sign a written release authorizing others to view their records.
 All records are kept locked and are confidential. - 2.
 Students may request copies of all or parts of these records.
 The student's signature granting permission for the release will be required and there will be a cost of \$5.00 per copy of each piece of the record (See Appendix). - 3.
-Phase I and Phase II student records are kept locked on file in appropriate instructors' office.
-All other graduate records are kept locked in the file room of the nursing program at Academy of Careers and Technology (ACT). - 4.
+Phase I and Phase II student records are kept locked on file in the coordinator's office.
+All other graduate records are kept locked in the records room at Academy of Careers and Technology (ACT). - 4.
 All financial records of currently enrolled students will be kept locked on file in the office of the ACT Financial Officer.
-Upon graduation, financial records will become part of the student record and are kept locked in the file room of the nursing program at ACT. - 5.
+Upon graduation, financial records will become part of the student record and are kept locked in the records room at ACT. - 5.
 Eligible students have the right to file written complaints concerning alleged violations of the Family Educational Rights and Privacy Act.
 Written complaints should be sent to the following: